dsuryd/dotNetify/DevApp.ViewModels/Docs/Premium/DotNetifyTesting.md

 #### Installation

-Create a .NET Core test project and add the following library from NuGet: **DotNetify.Testing**.
+Add **DotNetify.Testing** from NuGet to your .NET Core test project.

 #### Hub Emulator